ibm-cloud-docs/key-protect/migrate-tool.md

 ```
 {: screen}

-The CSV status column output also reads: "FAILED - No associations were found for the key"
+The CSV status column output also reads: `FAILED - No associations were found for the key`

 The HPCS key has no cloud resources that are associated with it.
 Therefore, you do not need to create a migration intent on the HPCS key or perform migration.